Political Theater in Charlottesville

 FIRST EDITION BANNED BY AMAZON JUNE 2019

 On the eve of the fourth anniversary of the 12 August 2017 “Unite the Right” rally, and following publication of our first edition (242 pages) of this book, several significant developments to the Charlottesville incident have taken place.
-We now address these events with our second edition (350 pages), including a new Foreword by former member of the Louisiana House of Representatives (1989-1992) David Duke, who attended the protest, and three new chapters in Part VI: The Charlottesville Fallout: Highlights and analysis from the 220-page “Independent Review of the 2017 Protest Events in Charlottesville, Virginia”; recollections of a reporter embedded with Antifa and Black Lives Matter that day, with lots of unpublished photos; and major developments since the first edition.
+We now address these events with our expanded and revised second edition (~350 pages), including a new Foreword by former member of the Louisiana House of Representatives (1989-1992) David Duke, who attended the protest, and three new chapters in Part VI: The Charlottesville Fallout: Highlights and analysis from the 220-page “Independent Review of the 2017 Protest Events in Charlottesville, Virginia”; recollections of a reporter embedded with Antifa and Black Lives Matter that day, with lots of unpublished photos; and major developments since the first edition.

 We also include several new appendices: Appendix E, a timeline for these events, from the 22 March 2016 initial press conference seeking the removal of the “Stonewall” Jackson and Robert E. Lee statues, to the 13 August 2017 press conference conducted by Jason Kessler; Appendix F, a series of interviews, one with Jason Kessler on the eve of Unite the Right 2, and the second with Charles Edward Lincoln III, one of those who spoke at the 12 August 2018 event; Appendix G, a historical look at “anti-fascists,” from their beginnings in 1930s Germany to the similarities to current-day Antifa; and Appendix H, an update from Unite the Right organizer Jason Kessler, who delves into the present-day significance of the rally, and his ongoing persecution and legal battles since that August weekend.

 The Charlottesville production was arranged in three parts: